paul1734/Soft-Power-Index/README.md

       since a Hollywood flm, for example, ‘may produce attraction in Brazil at the same time it produces repulsion in Saudi Arabia’ (Nye 2021, p.
 201; in Chitty et al 2023)

+## The following table explains my data choice which will be present in the soft power index

 | Data                                        | Type       | Year Coverage               | Static / Yearly | Soft Power Category      | Interpolation | Extrapolation | Score   | Notes                                                                                                                                                            |
 | ------------------------------------------- | ---------- | --------------------------- | --------------- | ------------------------ | ------------- | ------------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |